Instructions to Authors

 Left justify the word “Abstract” The Abstract should be short, no more than 300 words, and informative of the results and conclusions, not merely indicative of content.
 Give English and Scientific names of organisms when first mentioned.
 Write in complete sentences.
 Use one paragraph.

 Left justify the words: “Key words:” italicized.
-Provide up to ten key words not already used in the title, separate key words by semicolon, end with period.
+Provide up to ten key words not already used in the title, separate key words by comma, end with period.

 Left justify the word: “Introduction.”
 In the Introduction, provide background that introduces the subject and shows why the report is publishable and how it may advance knowledge citing the most appropriate prior literature.
 Information on the motivation, goal, or intention of the paper may be included; a clear statement of the objective of the paper must be included.